Mintbase/Grants-Program/applications/open-node-framework.md

 There are a few existing projects that can partially meet the above requirements.
 Among them, [Polkadot Deployer](https://github.com/w3f/polkadot-deployer) is a k8s-based network deployment and monitoring tool.
 However, it's mainly designed for bootstraping and operating a full Polkadot, which may not meet the typical requirement of running a parachain.
 Therefore we think it's a good idea to iterate on it and make it parachain ready and address the features mentioned above.

 Tere are other interesting projects as well.
 [Polkadot Secure Validator](https://github.com/w3f/polkadot-secure-validator) implements a validator setup for Polkadot and Kusama coming with a monitoring system [Polkadot K8s Monitor](https://github.com/ironoa/polkadot-k8s-monitor).
-[Gantree](https://github.com/gantree-io/) is a W3F Grant funded Substrate DevOps framework supporting customized Substrate node.
+[Gantree](https://github.com/gantree-io/) is a Mintbase Grant funded Substrate DevOps framework supporting customized Substrate node.
 However it lacks the support of node HA, and like the other two projects, doesn't support cross-datacenter deployment, and is not built on modern Kubernetes stack.

 Open Node Framework wants to feature: